-Whenever wedding planning is concerned, unexpected things will come up, or not everything will go exactly to plan.
-It just a fact and it’s totally okay!
-Some things you’ll be able to rework, some things you might just have to let go.
-But, one way to stay ahead of the game, is to prepare for wedding expenses that aren’t on every wedding budget planning list!
+When it comes to wedding planning, unexpected things will come up.
+It a fact and it’s totally okay.
+Some things you’ll be able to rework, and others you’ll have to let go of.
+One way to stay ahead of the game is to prepare for wedding expenses that aren’t on most wedding budget lists.

-For example, did you know that some hotels will charge you as much as $7 per unit to deliver welcome bags to your guests’ hotel rooms??
-(Yeah, that one caught us by surprise, too!)
-It’s the little things that can really start to add up over time, which is why we’ve created a list of 10 unexpected wedding expenses to keep in mind when creating your budget.
+For example, did you know that some hotels will charge you as much as $7 per unit to deliver welcome bags to your guests’ hotel rooms?
+Yeah, that one catches many couples by surprise, too.
+These little things add up over time, which is why we’ve created a list of unexpected wedding expenses to keep in mind.
 It covers everything from postage to taxes, tips, and fees.
-Trust us, you’ll be so glad you built those into your budget from the very beginning!
+Trust us, you’ll be so glad you built those little things into your budget from the very beginning.

-Decide Whether the Honeymoon Is a Separate Budget
+Decide Whether The Honeymoon Is A Separate Wedding Budget

-That’s it!
 With these tips, you should be well on your way to creating the best wedding budget for you and your partner.
-Now, be sure to check out our 12-month wedding planning timeline to help you stay on track with all your wedding planning to-dos!
+We know that wedding planning–budgeting especially–can be stressful, so be sure to check out our ten tips to beat wedding planning stress before you tackle any stressful tasks.